markus1bauer/2022_danube_dike_survey/README.md

 ## Content of the repository

 1. __Data__: the folder `data` contains
-    * The raw and processed data files of the Danube experiments and the Inn surveys with the dependent metadata files (.csv)
+    * The raw and processed data files of the first and second sub-experiment with the dependent metadata files (.csv)

 2. __Images__: the folder `images` contains
     * The images of the grain size distribution (.tiff)

 3. __Outputs__: the folder `outputs` contains
     * The figures (.tiff) generated.
-    * The statistic tables (.csv) generated.
+    * The tables (.html/.png) generated.

 4. __R__: the folder `R` contains
     * Scripts (.R) to generate all figures used in the manuscript and in the supporting information.